bencasalino/cam_coffee/README.md

-Copyright (c) 2015 Mike Chastain, Brian Borealis & Jason Bethel
+Copyright (c) 2015 Chris Swan & Ben Casalino

 This software is licensed under the MIT license.